-In transliterating words, the 'Greek' pattern should be followed as closely as possible: thus, stratêgos, sôphrosunê, etc. Eta and omega should be represented by \hat{e} and \hat{o} (circumflex, not macron).
-Y, v are represented by U and u.
+In transliterating words, the 'Greek' pattern should be followed as closely as possible: thus, strategos, sophrosune, etc. Eta and omega should be represented by $\bar{e}$ and $\bar{o}$ (macron, not circumflex).
+Y and v are represented by U and u.
 Inflected words and phrases should not normally be transliterated.
 Key terms, in dictionary form, may be given in Greek, if the argument requires, or in transliteration, as consistently as possible throughout the article.
 Articles should not switch arbitrarily between these formats.